 Friday, October 17, Rebstock 215, 9:00 am to 4:30 pm: Garland Allen Retirement Symposium

 Monday, Oct.
-27, location TBD, 4pm: Hall Lecture: Dr. Christoph Irmscher
+27, Rebstock 215, 4pm: Hall Lecture: Dr. Christoph Irmscher “Talking about Race in 19th-century American Science: Louis Agassiz and his Contemporaries”

 Wednesday, Dec.
 3, Life Sciences 202, 12:00-1:30 pm: History and Philosophy of Science Seminar: "How New Caledonian crows learn about and solve foraging problems" - Dr. Corina Logan